SerVB/hyperskill-projects/bulls-n-cows.md

 #### Description
 What about making secret code harder to guess?
 Add support for more than 10 symbols: add letters.

+You can use `Set<Character>` to store all symbols of the code.
+So you are able to check fast if the symbol is presented in the code (= if it is a cow).

 #### Game start example
 ```
 Input the length of the secret code: